usnistgov/ARIAC_docs/docs/competition/overview.rst

 output the voltage of the cells with a small amount of noise present.
 This noise should be filtered to determine the voltage of the cell.
 After the voltage of the cell has been determined, it will be handled in the next stage.

-.. <insert image of a cell in voltage tester>
+.. <insert image of a cell in voltage tester -> post insertion of new parts>

 **Kitting on AGVs**